-Shot while feeding near the shore at Galley Head, having spent a few days previous on some nearby marshy ground.
+This bird was shot while feeding near the shore at Galley Head, having spent a few days previous on some nearby marshy ground.
 It was set up as a mount by F.R.
-Rohu, who stated it was in a very spent condition and presumed this was the result of a very long flight.
+Rohu (while working as a lightkeeper at the Old Head of Kinsale lighthouse, Cork, Rohu had shot the first Irish record of Rufous Bush Robin in September 1876), who stated it was in a very spent condition and presumed this was the result of a very long flight.

 Furthermore, it was established that it did not come from Woburn Park, Bedfordshire, England, where all the Sandhill Cranes were pinioned.
 Nichols (1907) opined that it is difficult to imagine such a bird crossing the Atlantic Ocean unaided but despite this reservation he noted the specimen's feathers were clean and showed no signs of abrasion from captivity.